tcgoetz/GarminDB/README.md

 More [usage](https://github.com/tcgoetz/GarminDB/wiki/Usage)

+# Plugins #

+Plugins allow the user to expand the types of data that are processed and stored in the database.
+Read more about plugins [here](https://github.com/tcgoetz/GarminDbPlugins).

 # Success Stories

 Find out who's using GarminDb on what platforms, OSes, and python versions [here](https://github.com/tcgoetz/GarminDB/wiki/Success-Stories).
 If you're using GarminDB and your scenario isn't listed send me a message or file an issue with your success case.